a2civictech/a2civictech/michigan-foia/foia-book-5-exemptions.md

 MCL 15.243 provides a list of exemptions from disclosure; they are listed here in alphabetical order by common name, with notes to the subsection of the law that applies.
-References to
+References to subsections are noted here.

 ## Absentee ballots